Choosing the Right Grass Type

 Grass seed tips:

-When looking for a low maintenance grass consider using fescues.
+When looking for a low maintenance grass consider using fescue species.
 Fine-leaf fescues, especially sheep fescue and hard fescue, grow very slowly, require little to no fertilizer, do well in acidic and shady sites.
 Some cultivars (varieties) have endophytes which are beneficial fungi that live in the leaf sheath of the grass and produce chemicals that deter surface-feeding insects such as chinch bugs and sod webworm.
+(If planting near grazing pastures, be sure to use endophyte free varieties.
 Keep in mind fine fescues do have their problems: they can’t hold up to lots of traffic or wear and tear, they can take on a “brown haze” appearance under full sun and dry conditions without irrigation and they are susceptible to white grub infestations.
 You can have an excellent fine fescue lawn if you have irrigation.

-Tall fescue is another grass to consider for home lawns and also contains endophytes.
+Tall fescue is another grass to consider for home lawns.
 Breeders have developed exceptionally dark green cultivars that are extremely heat and drought tolerant.
-Because of its wide blade and upright growth habit it doesn’t blend well with Kentucky bluegrass or perennial ryegrass so it should make up 90% of the grass mixture.
+To blend well with Kentucky bluegrass or perennial ryegrass it should make up 90% of the grass mixture.
 Tall fescue has a bunch type growth habit which means it can be clumpy in appearance.
 It will require overseeding to be competitive where there is a lot of traffic.
 Tall fescue requires more frequent mowing and is susceptible to brown patch and Pythium diseases.
 Tall Fescue is most successful when established from seed in early August.
 It performs best when properly fertilized with nitrogen.

-Perennial ryegrass germinates very quickly and can provide uniform lawn within two weeks.
+Turf-type Perennial ryegrass germinates very quickly and can provide uniform lawn within two weeks.
 It thrives in full sun, requires well-drained soils and will require moderate to high fertilization.
 Perennial ryegrass is susceptible to a few diseases (red thread, rust, brown patch and Pythium blight) especially when not maintained properly.
-It is not well adapted to shade or drought conditions and because it is a bunch grass overseeding may be needed any time it becomes thin.
+It is not well adapted to shade or drought conditions and overseeding may be needed any time it becomes thin.

 Kentucky bluegrass is the most common cool season grass used in home lawns and one that is associated with providing a “high quality” lawn.
 It spreads by underground stems (rhizomes) which allows it to form a nice dense sod and one that can recover from damage.